listenzcc/WorkShop/WorkShop/Programming/MultiProcessThread/multi_process_thread.md

 Basic, a process can have multiple threads.
 So, if the function is asking for multiple threads computing, one should use multi-processing method.
 Otherwise, your multi-threading code will be running **extremely slow** since only one thread is executing.

+## Warning

+The use of multi-processing method is not all good.
+The processes are separated from each other, so the computing should be of minimal interaction.

+My suggestions is quite simple, which follows three steps:

+1. Compute in a process.
+2. Save results in the disk.
+3. Collect them after all is done.